mia-platform/documentation/docs/release_notes/RN_v8-0/platform_8-0-0_releasenotes.md

 #### Commit after advanced section file commit

-Has been fixed a bug that prevented subsequent commits after committing a file modification in the advanced section.
+A bug that prevented subsequent commits after committing a file modification in the advanced section has been fixed.

 ### Marketplace Updates